-The Council concurs with the ISRP's comments and provides guidance and measures for information sharing, consistent with the 2017 Research Plan, the Program and the Public Engagement Strategy.
+The Council concurs with the ISRP's comments and provides guidance and measures for information sharing and reporting consistent with the 2017 Research Plan, the Program and the Public Engagement Strategy.
 Best-available science should inform projects and contribute to having the most cost-effective work being implemented.
 Therefore, opportunities to collaborate and learn must be enhanced.
 To this end, the Council highlights some of the guidance from the Research Plan:

-- Support publication and presentation of results to diverse audiences - Facilitate sharing information such as through webinars, topic-based workshops, and forums - Requests topic-based synthesis to inform management - Annual reports completed using Bonneville's RM&E reporting template2, and are up-to-date and publicly accessible online including the expected end-date.
+- Requires publication and presentation of results to diverse audiences, for Bonneville-funded projects - Facilitate sharing information such as through webinars, topic-based workshops, and forums - Requests topic-based synthesis to inform management - Annual reports completed using Bonneville's RM&E reporting template1, and are up-to-date and publicly accessible online